 I've preordered Michelle Brittan Rosado's Why Can't it Be Tenderness as a gift to myself on my birthday (Treat Yourself!).
 Michelle and I met at a reading in Long Beach a few years back.
 We have since both become writer Mamas and our littles have become playmates.
 I can't wait to read this collection!
 From the description: "Like an ocean wave, these poems recede and return, with gratitude for the quotidian and for beauty found even in fragments."

-Urayoán Noel was the first person to ask me what my dissertation as soon as he and I met (I had just started my MA).
+Urayoán Noel was the first person to ask me what my dissertation would be about as soon as he and I met (I had just started my MA).
 He knew I would be Dra.
 Alvarado before I did and I could not be more grateful for his friendship and his brilliant example.
 This brilliant friend, mentor, and fellow Boricua poet-scholar has been busy ushering into the world not one but TWO translations in 2018!